EmaEvidence/inverted-index-api/README.md

 1. [Express.js](https://www.npmjs.com/package/express): A Fast, opinionated, minimalist web framework for node which was used in routing this application.
 2. [Multer](https://www.npmjs.com/package/multer): This is the middleware that allows file upload to the API create Endpoint.
 3. [BodyParser](https://www.npmjs.com/package/body-parser): This module was used to collect search data sent from the client side to the routing page.
-4. [FS](https://www.npmjs.com/package/fs):This allows contents of the uploaded to be read and deleted after an index has being created from it.
+4. [FS](https://www.npmjs.com/package/fs):This allows contents of the uploaded file to be read and deleted after an index has being created from it.
+5. [Gulp](https://www.npmjs.com/package/gulp): This allows the automation of all processes.
+6. [Babel](https://www.npmjs.com/package/Babel): This project is written in ES6, babel transpiles the code to ES5.
+6. [Coveralls](https://www.npmjs.com/package/coveralls): Get the great coverage reporting of coveralls.io and add a cool coverage button ( like the one above ) to your README.

 The create API endpoint takes a JSON array like the one below;
 ```
 [
   {
-    "title":"Men",
+    "title": "Men",
-    "text":"When we were boys"
+    "text": "When we were boys"
   },
   {
-    "title":"Women",
+    "title": "Women",
-    "text":"When we were guys"
+    "text": "When we were guys"
   },
   {
-    "title":"Women",
+    "title": "Women",
-    "text":"When we were guys"
+    "text": "When we were guys"
   }
 ]
 ```